microprediction/chess/README.md

-This little repo comprises little more than [one little script](https://github.com/microprediction/chess/blob/main/set.py), but that's all it takes to use the general purpose prediction [api](http://api.microprediction.org/) and forecast bullet and blitz chess ratings for top players:
+This little repo comprises little more than [one little script](https://github.com/microprediction/chess/blob/main/set.py), but that's all it takes to use a new, free, general purpose prediction [api](http://api.microprediction.org/) to forecast bullet and blitz chess ratings for top players:

 | Player            | Home                                                              | Blitz                                                                                                   |
 |-------------------|-------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------|